Bud Luckey: Pixar

 In 1992, Luckey joined the studio as the oldest employee and their fifth animator, and also worked as a character designer, storyboard artist, and voice performer for Toy Story and other Pixar movies.
 John Lasseter credits Luckey with the creation and design of the star of Toy Story, Woody, a cowboy.
 Originally, the character was a ventriloquist's dummy like Edgar Bergen's character Charlie McCarthy.
 He evolved into a pullstring doll with an empty gun holster.

-His character designs can also be seen in A Bug's Life, Toy Story 2, Monsters, Inc., Finding Nemo, Cars, Ratatouille, WALL-E, Up, and Toy Story 3.
+His character designs can also be seen in Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., Cars, Ratatouille, and Toy Story 3.

 In 2003, Luckey gained attention for the short film Boundin', which was released theatrically as the opening cartoon for The Incredibles.
 It was nominated for an Academy Award for Best Animated Short in 2003.
 Luckey wrote and designed the short, and also composed the music and lyrics, and sang and performed banjo on the soundtrack for the cartoon.
 Boundin won the ASIFA Hollywood Annie Award that same year.

 In The Incredibles, Luckey voiced the role of National Supers Agency (NSA) Agent Rick Dicker.
 In the film's DVD commentary, director Brad Bird jokes that he had an idea to start Boundin' with Rick Dicker coming into his office late at night, pulling out a bottle of "booze" and a banjo to start singing the song about the dancing sheep who is sheared and has his confidence restored by the Jackalope.
 In the film's sequel, released in June 2018, the role of Agent Dicker was recast with Jonathan Banks as Luckey had retired in 2014.
 He also lent his voice to Chuckles the Clown in Toy Story 3 and Hawaiian Vacation.